NASA-AMMOS/Landform/Web/docs/SETUP.md

 where `ENVIRONMENT` is the Elastic Beanstalk environment name, e.g. `landformweb[-dev]`, and PROFILE is the AWS profile to use.

 ## 8: Deploy Landform Worker to EC2 Auto Scale Group
-The following instructions assume you have a `landformweb-worker-VERSION.zip` bundle and an `ec2userdata.txt` file.
+The following instructions assume you have a `landform-worker[-VERSION].zip` bundle and an `ec2userdata.txt` file.

 You must already have deployed the Landform master server on Elastic Beanstalk in the same venue following the instructions above.